skylight-hq/skylight.digital/_blog_posts/five_pifs_join.md

 As a [certified HUBZone](/about/#hubzone), Skylight's mission is to make government work in a digital world using design, technology, and procurement.

 Chris, Robert, Geoff, John, and Kin each bring a rare combination of institutional knowledge, technical expertise, and leadership experience to the Skylight team that will advance our mission in new and exciting ways.
-Just as importantly, they all embody the spirit of the digital movement sweeping governments across the world, such as 18F and the <a href="https://www.usds.gov/" target="&#95;blank">U.S. Digital Service</a>.
+Just as importantly, each one embodies the spirit of the digital government movement that's led to the creation of organizations such as 18F and the <a href="https://www.usds.gov/" target="&#95;blank">U.S. Digital Service</a>.

 Chris served as a Presidential Innovation Fellow in 2013, and co-founded 18F and the <a href="https://www.gsa.gov/portal/category/25729" target="&#95;blank">Technology Transformation Service</a> (TTS), both housed within the General Services Administration.
 He specializes in digital leadership and transformation, digital procurement, and product development and management.